-Any site or app specializing in flight deals (we love the Airfare Spot, Scott's Cheap Flights, The Flight Deal, and Thrifty Traveler) will spot mistake fares before the airline even notices that their $4,000 business class seat is selling for $400.
+Any site or app specializing in flight deals (Scott's Cheap Flights is perhaps the most popular site, but you can also find these deals on Airfare Spot and The Flight Deal) will spot mistake fares before the airline even notices that their $4,000 business class seat is selling for $400.

 In the past, airlines were required by the Department of Transportation to honor mistake fares, however under-priced they were.
 The landmark United Denmark fares, however, set in motion the DOT's decision to allow airlines to withdraw these tickets.
 In February 2015, $51 first class flights from New York to Copenhagen were found on United's Denmark website — but they could only be booked in Danish krone when travelers indicated Denmark in their billing address (even though most purchases weren't made from Denmark-based individuals).